metaproteomics/metaproteomics.github.io/_posts/2021-04-26-logo-contest.md

 **Currently, we're still looking for a shiny logo!**

-Submit your original logo before **June 10th, 2021** and the winner wins a free spot for the next International Metaproteomics Symposium!
+Become a member (click [here](https://forms.gle/zAqJDPZNvf7vSoNi9)) and submit your original logo before **June 10th, 2021**.
+The winner wins a free spot for the next International Metaproteomics Symposium!

 Please send your high-resolution proposal to **info@metaproteomics.org**.
 All proposals will be presented to the Metaproteomics Initiative community at the first online meeting scheduled mid-June.
 Everyone who's attending gets to vote for their favourite proposals.
 Remember, the best proposal is the one that illustrates best what the Metaproteomics Initiative is.